dnjor/RateScene-showcase/README.md

 - **Live Platform:** [ratescene.app](https://ratescene.app)
 - **Current Status:** Live and actively developed

 The complete application is available through the live production website.

-Local setup is not included in this showcase repository because the production system depends on several configured external services, including PostgreSQL, Redis, Google OAuth, TMDB, Cloudinary, and email services.
+This repository is intended as a public technical showcase.
+The production source code and environment configuration are maintained in a separate private repository; therefore, local installation instructions are not included.

 ---